MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 ![screenshot showing Upgrade button](media/teams-freemium-upgrade-image1.png)

-Enter the email address that you use to sign in to Teams, and then purchase an Office 365 Business Premium plan.
-If you would like to purchase Office 365 Business Essentials or an Enterprise edition of Office 365, [contact support](https://portal.office.com/support/altusupport.aspx?app=teamsfreeupgrade).
+Enter the email address that you use to sign in to Teams, and then purchase an Microsoft 365 Business Standard plan.
+If you would like to purchase Microsoft 365 Business Basic or an Enterprise edition of Office 365, [contact support](https://portal.office.com/support/altusupport.aspx?app=teamsfreeupgrade).

 ## What's next?